Kelvincwaters/dsc-mod-3-project-v2-1-onl01-dtsc-ft-012120/README.md

 #### The project:
 A credit card fraud detection kaggle dataset [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-The dataset is without a dictionary and the majority of the features were obscured (maybe a result of a PCA dimensionality reduction to protect users identities and sensitive features).
+The dataset is without a dictionary and the majority of the features were obscured for privacy concerns.
 It expands 31 columns and over 280,000 rows @ 144MB and the majority of the features are continuous.
 There aren't any outliers and the data appears to be normalized.
 There's a major issue with this dataset, the extremely imbalanced target/dependent variable 'Class'.
 The columns and descriptions in the dataset are as follows:

 ```python
        df.columns